jbtule/cdto/README.md

 ##cd to...
 <img src="https://raw.github.com/jbtule/cdto/master/graphics/lion.png" height="128px" width="128px" />

-Finder Toolbar app to open the current directory in the Terminal (or iTerm, X11) By Jay Tuley https://github.com/jbtule/cdto
+Finder Toolbar app to open the current directory in the Terminal (or iTerm, X11)

+ * It's written in objective-c, and uses the scripting bridge so it's *fast*.
+ * It's also shell agnostic.
+Works equally well in `bash` or `fish` or `tsch`.

+By Jay Tuley
+https://github.com/jbtule/cdto